Danimaxpd/TickTuk-BackEnd/README.md

 This will start:

-- 2 API instances
+- 2 API instances for high availability
-- MongoDB instance
+- Redis instance for caching
 - Nginx load balancer

 ## 📚 API Documentation